André Teixeira (footballer): AEL Limassol

 In the summer of 2017, Teixeira left Portugal for the first time, to join AEL Limassol of the Cypriot First Division under compatriot manager Bruno Baltazar.
 The team won the national cup in 2018–19, and he scored in an 8–0 (14–0 aggregate) victory over Enosis Neon THOI Lakatamia in the second round on 30 January 2019.

 Later career

-On 13 July 2023, Teixeira signed a two-year contract with Hapoel Petah Tikva of the Israeli Premier League.
+On 13 July 2023, Teixeira signed a two-year contract with Hapoel Petah Tikva F.C. of the Israeli Premier League.
 In the following transfer window, however, he moved to Super League Greece side A.E.
-Kifisia.
+Kifisia FC.

-Teixeira joined Anorthosis Famagusta in July 2024, in a return to the Cypriot top flight.
+Teixeira joined Anorthosis Famagusta FC in July 2024, in a return to the Cypriot top flight.
 One year later, the 32-year-old agreed to a deal at Kategoria Superiore club FC Dinamo City.

+On 13 August 2026, Teixeira joined Al Adalah Club of the Saudi First Division League.